moshulu/voice-recognition-robots-pi/README.md

 Alright, you're all ready to go.
 Let's rock and roll. \m/
 1. Open a terminal (Ctrl+Alt+t)
 2. cd to the directory with your .cpp file and Makefile.
-3. Type "make <your file name>.cpp"
+3. Type "make your-file-name.cpp"
 ..* If this doesn't compile, edit your code/makefile.
 Repeat this step until it DOES compile.
-It might help to do "make -d <your file name>.cpp to get a more verbose output.
+It might help to do "make -d your-file-name.cpp to get a more verbose output.
 It lists literally what "make" is doing to your code.
 4. Type "ls".
-A bash file should have been created called <your file name>.
+A bash file should have been created called "your-file-name".
-5. Type "./<your file name>" to execute the bash file.
+5. Type "./your-file-name" to execute the bash file.
 This should execute your .cpp file.
 If you want to make changes to the .cpp file, you must re "make" the file and then execute again.

 You're all done!
 Congrats!
 All of these steps, and that was just to run something...eep.
 Good luck!